Agriculture — Samridh Krishi

 EvadedWhy Evaded

 The 2025 deadline has been missed.
 Uttar Pradesh reported over 6 lakh TB cases between January and October 2025 alone — the highest of any state in India — far from elimination.
-India's national target was also officially missed, with the Health Ministry actively engaging MPs for intervention to accelerate case detection.
 TB elimination requires fewer than 1 case per 10 lakh population; UP is nowhere near that threshold.
-Progress in detection and treatment has improved, but the promise of making UP TB-free by 2025 is unambiguously unfulfilled.

 ↗ ETV Bharat | Dec 11, 2025